lonkaars/connect-4/readme_en.md

 # term 2

-yarn start # this will open the react page in your browser
+yarn dev # this will open the react page in your browser
 ```

 ## How to test API endpoints